 We had a good chat about it all (the trials and tribulations of thyroid disease) and she said it gave her goosebumps having met me that day.
 She couldn’t believe it.

-But the thing is, thyroid disease is extremely common.
+The thing is, thyroid disease is extremely common.

 - The World Health Organization estimates that 750 million people in the world have some form of thyroid disease